greener-group/GB99dms/README.md

 python sim.py structures/disordered/ntail.pdb GB99dms.xml traj
 ```
 This will output `traj.dcd` and `traj.chk`.
-Adding a final argument `CutoffPeriodic` means periodic boundary conditions will be used, which can be useful when simulating multiple molecules.
+Adding a final argument `CutoffPeriodic` means that periodic boundary conditions will be used, which can be useful when simulating multiple molecules.
 For example, to simulate amyloid peptide aggregation:
 ```bash
 python sim.py structures/ab_16-22/GB99dms/GB99dms_wt_1.pdb GB99dms.xml traj CutoffPeriodic